sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/kubernetes/helm.md

 #### Using external PostgreSQL databases

+The default Sourcecgraph deployment ships three separate Postgres instances: [codeinsights-db.StatefulSet.yaml](https://github.com/sourcegraph/deploy-sourcegraph-helm/blob/main/charts/sourcegraph/templates/codeinsights-db/codeinsights-db.StatefulSet.yaml), [codeintel-db.StatefulSet.yaml](https://github.com/sourcegraph/deploy-sourcegraph-helm/blob/main/charts/sourcegraph/templates/codeintel-db/codeintel-db.StatefulSet.yaml), and [pgsqlStatefulSet.yaml](https://github.com/sourcegraph/deploy-sourcegraph-helm/blob/main/charts/sourcegraph/templates/pgsql/pgsql.StatefulSet.yaml).
+All three can be disabled individually and replaced with external Postgres instances.

 To use external PostgreSQL databases, first review our [general recommendations](https://docs.sourcegraph.com/admin/external_services/postgres#using-your-own-postgresql-server) and [required postgres permissions](https://docs.sourcegraph.com/admin/external_services/postgres#postgres-permissions-and-database-migrations).

+> An example of this approach can be found in our Helm chart [using external databases](https://github.com/sourcegraph/deploy-sourcegraph-helm/tree/main/charts/sourcegraph/examples/external-databases) example on Github.

-We recommend storing the credentials in [Secrets] created outside of the helm chart and managed in a secure manner.
+We recommend storing the database credentials in [Secrets] created outside of the helm chart and managed in a secure manner.
+The Secrets should be deployed to the same namespace as the existing Sourcegraph deployment.
 Each database requires its own Secret and should follow the following format.
 The Secret name can be customized as desired:

 ```yaml
 apiVersion: v1